deanpettinga/containers/README.md

 # Singularity Containers

-This repo contains all my container recipes which are built and hosted on singulariy-hub.org under `deanpettinga/`
+This repo hosts all the recipes for my images hosted on [Singularity-Hub](https://singularity-hub.org/u/deanpettinga)

 ## Motivation

-singularity containers are best utilized when setting up a virtual environment e.g. though conda isn't sufficient.
+singularity containers are best utilized when setting up a virtual environment isn't sufficient.
 When the underlying OS needs to be specified, this is where a singularity container comes in handy.